Oakland Pedestrian Accident Lawyers

 - The defendant’s breach must have directly caused the injury.

-- You suffered from injuries and other damages due to the defendant’s action.
+- You suffered from injuries and other losses due to the defendant’s action.

 However, California is ruled by pure comparative negligence law.
 This means both parties can share the fault.
 If you, as the pedestrian, have been found to be partly at fault for not following traffic regulations or not paying attention, you will be designated a percentage of liability.
-That percentage will be deducted from the final amount.
+That percentage will be deducted from the final amount of compensation that may be owed to you.
 For example, if you are found to be 30 percent at fault, 30 percent will be deducted from your settlement award.

 How Our Oakland Pedestrian Accident Lawyers Prove Liability

-- Police report – This initially gives lawyers the authorities’ theory of liability.
-Essential details such as the names and contact details of people involved in the accident are also on the report.
-This helps us contact and follow up on eyewitness testimonies.
+- Police Report — This initially gives lawyers the authorities’ theory of liability.
+Essential details such as the names and contact details of people involved in the accident are also in the report.
+This helps us contact eyewitnesses and follow up on their testimonies.

-- Medical reports – This lists all the injuries you sustained from the accident.
-This is essential in determining negligence.
+- Medical Reports — This lists all the injuries you sustained from the accident, which can be helpful in establishing negligence.
 Moreover, it also paints a picture of how severe the damages are, which helps in determining the final compensation amount.

-- Expert opinions – Our lawyers also have connections to industry experts who can provide expert opinions regarding your case.
+- Expert Opinions — Our lawyers also have connections to expert witnesses who can offer their opinions to support your case.
 For example, medical experts can help the jury understand the severity and effects of your injuries.

 Available Compensation For Your Pedestrian Accident Claims

-Several factors will determine the amount and type of compensation you will get.
-Rest assured, our pedestrian accident lawyers in Oakland will fight relentlessly to ensure you receive the amount you deserve.
+Several factors will determine the amount and type of compensation that may be available to you under California law.
+Our pedestrian accident lawyers in Oakland can assess your eligibility for compensation and help you file a claim for the damages you have suffered.

 Economic Damages

-- Medical expenses – You may be entitled to compensation that can cover the medical expenses of your injuries from the accident.
-This includes hospital bills, doctor’s fees, laboratory payments, surgery and operations, treatments and rehabilitation, and prescription drugs.
-Future medical expenses your injuries will incur are also included.
+- Medical Expenses — The medical expenses you incur due to your injuries may be eligible for compensation.
+This includes hospital bills, doctors’ fees, laboratory payments, surgery and operations, treatments and rehabilitation, and prescription drugs.
+Future medical expenses your injuries will incur may also be included.

-- Property damage – Your property can get damaged or lost because of the collision.
-You may also recover money spent on fixing your property or buying a new one.
+- Property Damage — Your property can get damaged or lost because of the collision.
+You may also be entitled to seek recovery for the money spent on fixing your property or buying a new one.

 Non-Economic Damages

-- Loss of enjoyment – Whether caused by mental distress or physical injuries, accidents can result in loss of enjoyment.
-Activities you once loved doing do not give you the same joy as they did after the accident.
+- Loss of Enjoyment — Whether caused by mental distress or physical injuries, accidents can result in loss of enjoyment.
+Activities you once loved doing do not give you the same joy as they did before the accident.
 For example, you used to love jogging, but the accident happened while you were running.
 Now, you cannot enjoy the activity anymore.

-- Lower quality of life – The accident may have caused you physical disabilities.
-You may not be able to do things independently anymore.
-Or you have isolated yourself from your peers.
-You may also be experiencing chronic pain.
+- Diminished Quality of Life — The accident may have caused you physical disabilities that prevent you from doing things independently.
+You may also be suffering from mental distress, making you isolate yourself from your peers.
+Depending on your specific situation, you may also be experiencing chronic pain.
 All of these can significantly diminish your quality of life.

 Punitive Damages